 Mission statement, description and roles of CBSAC

--Mission statement:
+Mission statement:

 The mission of the Chesapeake Bay Stock Assessment Committee (CBSAC) is to provide science- based analysis and advice on the management of key fishery resources in the Chesapeake Bay.

 Background:

 CBSAC has been in practice since 1984.
 The committee combines the expertise of state agencies and consulting scientists from the Chesapeake Bay region with federal fisheries scientists from the National oceanic and Atmospheric Administration’s (NOAA) National Marine Fisheries Service to review the results of annual Chesapeake Bay fishery independent surveys and harvest data to develop management advice for Chesapeake Bay jurisdictions: the State of Maryland, Commonwealth of Virginia, and the Potomac River Fisheries Commission (PRFC).
 CBSAC is now a component of the Chesapeake Bay Program structure supporting the Sustainable Fisheries Goal Implementation Team (Fisheries GIT).